tesla809/Linnia-Dapp-Tutorial/README.md

 6.4.1
 ```

 Don't worry if it is not the same version.
-LinniaJS will work with any version of Node in Long Term release of 10 and up.
+StowJS will work with any version of Node in Long Term release of 10 and up.
 If NodeJS is properly installed you should not have issues with setting up npm.

 ### Step 2.
 Create Folder Structure
 Next you will create the folder structure and files for this project.